Add to your Claude Code skills

 Search the wiki and answer questions.
 Examples of triggers:

-wiki/index.md to locate relevant articles.[Article Title](wiki/topic/article.md) (project-root-relative paths for in-conversation citations; within wiki/ files, use paths relative to the current file).When the user explicitly asks to archive or save the answer to the wiki:
+wiki/index.md to locate candidate articles, then full-text search wiki/ with the topic's key terms and their synonyms.
+Never claim the wiki has no relevant content until both the index and the full-text search come back empty — and say that you searched.[Article Title](wiki/topic/article.md) (project-root-relative paths for in-conversation citations; within wiki/ files, use paths relative to the current file).When the user explicitly asks to archive or save the answer to the wiki:

 references/archive-template.md.
 When converting conversation citations to the archive page, rewrite project-root-relative paths (e.g., wiki/topic/article.md) to file-relative paths (e.g., ../topic/article.md or article.md for same-directory).